Project

 Please register to reply

-RE: How random is a sequence produced with calls to random-number-generator()? - Added by Michael Kay 8 months ago
+RE: How random is a sequence produced with calls to random-number-generator()? - Added by Michael Kay over 1 year ago

 Certainly it would be wrong to have an expectation that two random sequences generated from very similar seeds start with very different values; the idea is that any one sequence is random within itself, not that it's completely different from any other sequence starting.
 (Nevertheless, I'm a little surprised at the behaviour you have demonstrated).